 - 1) Physically measure an exact sample of the material or a location directly on the material to be measured using a set of calipers or a digital micrometer. - 2) Apply a drop of couplant on the transducer and place the transducer in steady contact with the sample or actual test material.
 Be sure that the reading is stable and the repeatability indicator, in the top left corner of the display, is fully lit and stable.
-Press the key once to activate the menu items tab.
-Press the multiple times to tab left until the CAL menu is highlighted and displaying the submenu items.
+Press the items tab.
+Press the